Sleep Apnea and Weight Gain

 Weight Loss Goals

 Many patients struggle to achieve their weight loss goals in order to gain relief from sleep apnea.
 But even they manage to reduce weight by a few pounds they can at least achieve better benefit from a device such as CPAP that they may be using to improve snoring and sleep apnea.
-To gain more substantive and permanent relief, patients of sleep apnea may consider undergoing a weight loss surgery procedure.
+To gain more substantive and permanent relief, undergoing a weight loss surgery for sleep apnea could yield substantial results.

 Patients should note than in about 20 percent of the cases, sleep apnea may not be related to obesity or overweight.
 These patients may have anatomical problems directly contributing to their sleep apnea condition.
 For instance, people with a deviated septum or severely recessive chin may have sleep apnea even if they are not overweight.